 Referrals can be an extremely effective way to grow a business, but they're a snowball strategy rather than an explosive one.
 Don't expect immediate results.

-3. Ask, "Who do you like?"
+4. Ask, "Who do you like?"

-When you receive referrals of people your customers have, at best, passing or lukewarm relationships with, they're not much better than cold calls.
-Ask for people they like, and you'll benefit from the closeness and trust that relationship already has.
+When you receive referrals from people that your customers have passive or lukewarm relationships with, they're not much better than cold calls.
+Ask your customers to refer you to people they like, and you'll benefit from the closeness and trust that already exists in the relationship.

-4. Don't treat referrals like cold calls
+5. Don't treat referrals like cold calls.

-When appropriate, ask your referrer if their referral has any interests or hobbies.
+When appropriate, ask your customer if their referral has any interests or hobbies.
 When you place your first call, break the ice by saying, "Blair mentioned you know all the best restaurants in Chicago.
 I'm headed there for work next month and would love some recommendations."
 You'll make the referral relaxed, and you'll bridge the gap between you and the referrer.

-5. Offer incentives
+6. Offer incentives for referrals.